 Non-recyclable waste

-There are still things in the general rubbish bin that could have been recycled so we will continue to encourage residents to recycle more.
 The education manager at Greatmoor visits schools and community groups to explain about waste reduction and how the facility works.
-You can also visit Greatmoor and see how we turn waste into electricity.
+You can also visit Greatmoor and see how we turn non-recyclable waste into electricity.
 However, there will always be a need for some disposal and generating electricity from it is better than sending it to landfill.

 If you would like to find out more about Greatmoor or book a visit for yourself, a community group or local school, visit www.greatmoor.co.uk.